 Guide to mobile home parks

-First, there are some basic features that you need to know about the parks.
+First, there are some basic features that you need to know about mobile home parks for families.
 Most importantly you need to be aware of the different tenancy agreements that you can enter into with the parks.
 This is typically regulated by their rules.
-Some parks might exclusively offer one type of occupation, but others might have a variety of options.
+Some family trailer parks might exclusively offer one type of occupation, but others might have a variety of options.

 Another possible agreement is that you only lease the land from them.
 But you should buy a home yourself that you can park here.
 If the park is open to it, they might allow investors to install houses here that they can then rent out on their own terms.